4 Types of Communication Styles and How To Improve Yours

 Giving the silent treatment

-If you’re dealing with a passive-aggressive communicator, you might find them giving you verbal agreement yet undermining your efforts.
-When working with a passive-aggressive communicator consider these methods:
+If you’re dealing with a passive-aggressive communicator, you might find that they undermine your efforts even after giving you verbal assurances.

 Make clear requests.
 Try not to leave room for misinterpretation or confusion.

 Confront negative behavior.
-If you notice a passive-aggressive coworker undermining your work or acting unprofessional, try taking them aside to talk about your observations.
+Talk to them directly about their behavior.
 Consider looping in a manager if your conversation doesn’t produce change.

 Ask for their feedback.
-Directly ask them for their feedback in 1:1 situations to try to elicit honest communication, ideas and feedback.
+Directly ask them for their feedback in one-on-one situations to try to elicit honest communication.

 If you have passive-aggressive tendencies, look for opportunities to communicate your thoughts and needs openly.
 Find a way to pursue clear and honest lines of communication to ensure you feel heard and are taking active steps to directly address a situation.

 The assertive style is typically the most respectful and productive type of communication in the workplace.
 Assertive communicators share their thoughts and ideas confidently, but they’re always respectful and polite.
-They readily take on challenges but know how to say no when they need to.
-These individuals understand their own limits and protect their boundaries without acting aggressively in the process.
+They readily take on challenges but know how to say “no” when it’s required.
+These individuals understand their own limits and protect their boundaries without acting overly aggressive or defensive.